mosip/id-authentication/design/authentication/Static_Pin_Auth_Request_REST_service_deprecated.md

 **1. Background**

-Static Pin Auth REST service can be used to authenticate an Individual using the static pin that is stored already for the individual using [Static Pin Storage](https://github.com/mosip/mosip/wiki/ID-Authentication-APIs#3-static-pin-storage).
+Static Pin Auth REST service can be used to authenticate an Individual using the static pin that is stored already for the individual.

 ***1.1.Target users -***